A Closer Look at Tesla's Options Market Dynamics - Tesla (NASDAQ:TSLA)

-In terms of liquidity and interest, the mean open interest for Tesla options trades today is 7205.88 with a total volume of 941,226.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Tesla's big money trades within a strike price range of $260.0 to $500.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Tesla's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Tesla's whale trades within a strike price range from $280.0 to $600.0 in the last 30 days.

 Tesla Option Activity Analysis: Last 30 Days